3.1.5.1. Configuring CustomUQ Engine

 5. Line Edit: Used to input text values

 Lastly, users must specify the UQ driver name.
 This is required to direct the customized UQ backend to the correct UQ driver.
-The driver name must correspond the name provided in the customized backend, as described below.
+The driver’s name must correspond to the name provided by the customized backend, as described below.

 Adding UQ Engine to Customized Backend